darkfrei/SafeSaveLoad-Lua/README.md

 # How to Use
-The SaveLoad module provides two core functions for serializing Lua tables into a string format and deserializing them back into Lua tables.
+The SafeSaveLoad module provides two core functions for serializing Lua tables into a string format and deserializing them back into Lua tables.
 This is useful for saving and loading structured data such as configurations, game states, or any nested table structure.

 Functions
 serializeTable(tbl)